enketo/openrosa-xpath-evaluator/README.md

 ## Getting Started

-  1. Include with `npm install openrosa-xpath-evaluator --save` or manually download and add [dist/orxe.min.js](https://raw.github.com/medic/openrosa-xpath-evaluator/master/dist/orxe.min.js) file.
+  1. Include with `npm install openrosa-xpath-evaluator --save` or `yarn add openrosa-xpath-evaluator`

-  2. Include orxe.min.js in the \<head> of your HTML document.
-     NOTE: Make sure HTML document is in strict mode i.e. it has a !DOCTYPE declaration at the top!

-  2. Initialize orxe:

-    ```js
-    // bind XPath methods to document and window objects
-    // NOTE: This will overwrite native XPath implementation if it exists
-    orxe.bindDomLevel3XPath();
-    ```

   3. You can now use XPath expressions to query the DOM: